Chapter 34:

 He couldn't move but he saw Roxanne next to the bathtub, head and arms in her treasure box.

-She emptied a bag of tiny door knobs in the water, tired to distribute it with her hands but quickly ran to the kitchen and came back with a bonified ladle to mix the ingredients.
+She emptied a bag of tiny doorknobs in the water and tried to distribute them with her hands but quickly ran to the kitchen and came back with a bonafide ladle to mix the ingredients.

-He giggled while she was deep in focus she looked like she's making soup in a bathtub like her life dependent on it.
+He giggled while she was deep in focus she looked like she was making soup in a bathtub like her life depended on it.

 She looked at him, face unreadable.

 "I'mma drop the human formalities.
 One of your sides could die in the midst of your puberty.
-Also ten percent chance you could die completely.
-Also good evening roomie."
+Also, there's a ten percent chance you could die completely.
+Also good evening, roomie."

 Please sign in to leave a comment.